What Happens During the Loss Plateau? Understanding Abrupt Learning in Transformers: Repetition Bias and Representation Collapse in LLMs

 Having established that the degenerate patterns of repetition bias and representation collapse are prevalent in small Transformers trained on algorithmic tasks, a crucial question is whether these phenomena also happen beyond toy settings, specifically during the early pre-training stages of LLMs.
 We verify that this is indeed the case, using early-stage checkpoints of open-source LLMs Pythia~\cite{biderman2023pythia} and OLMo-2~\cite{olmo20242olmo2furious}.

-For Pythia models with 14M, 1B, 1.4B, and 2.8B parameters, we find strong representation collapse in the early training steps in their last layers (\Cref{fig:pythia}).
-Specifically, we use 100 questions from the test split of the AI2 ARC-Easy dataset \cite{allenai:arc}.
+For Pythia models with 14M, 1B, 1.4B, and 2.8B parameters, we find strong representation collapse in the early training steps in their last layer and repetition bias in the output sequence (\Cref{fig:pythia}).
+Specifically, we randomly sample 100 questions from the test split of the AI2 ARC-Easy dataset \cite{allenai:arc} .
 For each question, we let the model generate 8 tokens, and compute the pairwise cosine similarity of the hidden states (see \Cref{app:implement} for more implementation details). \Cref{fig:pythia} shows that at initialization, the average cosine similarity is relatively low ($0.4$-$0.65$), but within a few steps of training for all models, it sharply increases to $>0.9$.
-These results remain similar if we use random sampling instead of greedy decoding (\Cref{fig:pythia_sample}).
+These results remain similar if we use random sampling instead of greedy decoding, and other datasets like GSM8K and ARC-Challenge (\Cref{app:llm}).
 Further, the outputs for many prompts in the greedy decoding case are trivial repetitions of the same token, e.g., newline `$\backslash$n', a clear manifestation of repetition bias.

 Similar representation collapse patterns as Pythia are observed for the OLMo-2 7B model.
-For its earliest available training checkpoint (step 150, \texttt{OLMo-2-1124-7B}), the average representation cosine similarity in the setup from \Cref{sec:llm} is $\approx 0.93$; for the next checkpoint at step 600, this value has already decreased to $\approx 0.43$ (similar for both greedy decoding and random sampling strategies).

-\textit{Hence, repetition bias and representation collapse occur in the early pre-training phase of LLMs, validating our findings beyond toy settings.}
+For its earliest available training checkpoint (step 150, \texttt{OLMo-2-1124-7B}), the average representation cosine similarity in the setup from \Cref{sec:llm} is $\approx 0.93$; for the next checkpoint at step 600, this value has already decreased to $\approx 0.43$ (similar for both greedy decoding and random sampling strategies). \textit{Hence, repetition bias and representation collapse occur in the early pre-training phase of LLMs, validating our findings beyond toy settings.}